cchal1996/Resume-Projects-2021/README.md

 # Resume-Projects
+SQL DB Browser Project - Facilitating Data Analysis on a database of vehicle sales using SQL DB Browser software.

 Ebay Used Car Python Project - Using Pandas and Numpy to clean, filter, and facilitate data analysis on 50,000 used car listings on German Ebay.